 The plans indicate that two of the upper floor rooms would be for a study and a box room.
 The study is considered an acceptable size for a bedroom.
 The box room is identified on the existing plan as a bedroom.
-Therefore, whilst the indication is that two of the upper floor rooms would not be used as bedrooms, these two rooms be used in the future as bedroom and as such the application should be assessed as increasing the size of the dwelling from a three bedroom to a five bedroom dwelling.
+Therefore, whilst the indication is that two of the upper floor rooms would not be used as bedrooms, these two rooms could be used for that purpose in the future and as such the application should be assessed as increasing the size of the dwelling from a three bedroom to a five bedroom dwelling.

 The maximum car parking standards for a five bedroom dwelling as set out in the Local Plan are 3 off road spaces.
 It is considered, however, that two off road car parking spaces would be a satisfactory amount of off road parking for this dwelling in this location.
-Whilst the submitted plans indicate that two parking spaces are to be provided on the frontage of the property based on the information currently available, it is not possible to assess whether this is in fact achievable as the plans do not show the existing front bay window which affects the amount of space available for parking.
+The Highway Authority, however, have objected to the proposals as the proposed car parking plan does not show two parking spaces of an appropriate size.
+They also object to the lack of manoeuvring space within the site.
+The level of parking achieved is considered to be significantly below the maximum set out in Local Plan policy and, contrary to policy T16, has the potential to create a local on street parking or traffic problem.
+As such it is considered unacceptable.